spywhere/plug.nvim/docs/extensions/api.md

 **Returns**:

-A new plugin setup, or `nil` to keep the current plugin setup
+A new plugin setup, returns `nil` to keep the current plugin setup or returns `false` to prevent the plugin from loading

 ### `plugin_collected`